 prove that God does not exist.
 Only a person who is omniscient could do that.

-There are no humans who have reached this level.
+There does not seem to be any humans who have reached this level.

 Weakness #9: God is just: